-Members of the Board of Directors shall comply with a genuine duty of confidentiality towards third parties, exceeding the simple duty of confidence provided for by legislation, and shall formally undertake to do so by signing the Internal Regulations.
+Members of the Board of Directors as well as any person admitted to attend or participate on a regular basis in meetings of the Board of Directors with a consultative opinion (including any representative of the Company's Social and Economic Committee) shall comply with a genuine duty of confidentiality towards third parties, exceeding the simple duty of confidence provided for by legislation, and shall formally undertake to do so by signing the Internal Regulations.
+Similarly, any other person attending or participating to a meeting of the Board of Directors shall be subject to a similar obligation of confidentiality covering information and/or documents of which it may have become aware in the course of such meeting.